masfaraud/design3d/docs/source/getting_started.rst

 Requirements
 ^^^^^^^^^^^^

-The installation of volmdlr requires the installation of other packages listed in the file setup.py and in the table below.
-These libraries will be automatically installed when you install volmdlr.
+The installation of design3d requires the installation of other packages listed in the file setup.py and in the table below.
+These libraries will be automatically installed when you install design3d.

 =============  ===============  ===========
 Dependency     Minimum Version  Usage